Skip to content

 2Lens extras may be charged by the optometrist.
 Discounts apply to full priced items only.
 Discount available to all nib private health insurance members, including those who do not hold Extras cover.
 Offer not available for items already on sale.
 Other conditions may apply.
 Please see in store for details.

 Claiming optical benefits from nib is subject to your chosen level of Extras cover, relevant waiting periods being served, and sufficient annual limits remaining.
 Benefits only payable on prescription Optical Appliances. nib Fund Rules and Policy booklet terms apply.
-Check your cover in your Member Account, by calling 13 16 42 or +61 2 9692 4300 (outside Australia), or in store with your nib membership card.
+Check your cover in your Member Account or by calling 13 16 42 or +61 2 9692 4300 (outside Australia), or in store with your nib membership card.